• Home

 In contrast, the climate is much more favorable in the south of Taiwan.
 Winter in Kaohsiung offers ideal weather conditions with average temperatures ranging between 22°C-24°C. Kenting also enjoys great winter weather.
 So much so that you can still bask in the golden shores of Kenting National Park.

-Taichung is another great place to visit during winter in Taiwan.
+Taichung is another great place to visit in Taiwan during winter.
 It does not rain as much as in the north of Taiwan so expect relatively dry weather with temperatures a few degrees higher than Taipei.

 However, if you’re heading to high altitude regions like Alishan, Hehuanshan, Yushan, Snow Mountain, and the likes, brace yourself!
 Temperatures often dip below 5°C here, and there’s also a good chance to see snow at some of these spots.